vulcanize/stack-orchestrator/README.md

 ## `ipld-eth-server` Specific

 - Currently, neither the `local` nor the `latest` docker-compose file is working.
 - I am utilizing the following `start-up-files/ipld-eth-server/chain.json`, not the one specified in the `ipld-eth-server` repository.
-The reason is, that the `start-up-files/ipld-eth-server/chain.json` file matches the `start-up-files/go-ethereum/genesis.json`.
+The reason is that the `start-up-files/ipld-eth-server/chain.json` file matches the `start-up-files/go-ethereum/genesis.json`.